Hesperian Health Guides

 2. upper jaw bone

-(lower jaw joins the head here)
+The lower jaw joins the rest of the head here

 3. lower jaw bone